Josh-XT/AGiXT/docs/3-Providers/1-Anthropic Claude.md

 1. Set `AI_PROVIDER` to `claude`.
 2. Set `ANTHROPIC_API_KEY` to your API key.
-3. Set `AI_MODEL` to `claude-3-5-sonnet-20240620`.
+3. Set `ANTHROPIC_MODEL` to `claude-3-5-sonnet-20240620`.
 List of models available at <https://docs.anthropic.com/claude/docs/models-overview> .
-4. Set `MAX_TOKENS` to the maximum number of input tokens.
+4. Set `ANTHROPIC_MAX_TOKENS` to the maximum number of input tokens.
 Default is `200000` for Claude.